 Using the structure outlined by Atomic Design, I mapped each element, pattern and component.
 This provided the beginning to a structure and sitemap

 Design & Development

-The entire stylesheet for DallasCollege.edu was reorganized and re-examined.
-We began using SCSS to generate the stylesheet.
-And all of the HTML was rebuilt from the ground up.
+The entire stylesheet for DallasCollege.edu was reorganized and rewritten using SCSS.
+And I rebuilt all of the HTML from the ground up.

 I created templates for page layouts using PEGASUS elements and designed all of the icons and banners used in the website.